wolfm2/openframeworks/README.md

 # openframeworks
-Openframeworks class calendar, examples, and content
+Openframeworks class agenda, examples, and content

 ## Reading Groups
 In groups of 3-4 you will be responsible for a 20min in-class summation of the readings for the week.
 Your group should distribute documentation (themes, examples) and have illustrative activities.

 ## Projects
 [Project 1](assignments/project_01.md)

 [Project 2](assignments/project_02.md)

 [Project 3](assignments/project_03.md)

 ## Themes by Week